Manager fired after gas station mistakenly sells gas for 69 cents a gallon

 Paula Jackson, Szczecina’s sister, tells KTXL her brother was changing the cost of gas quickly while a coworker was clocking in and instead of setting price to $6.99, he erroneously made it 69 cents.

-People went to the Shell gas station for several hours, buying up the cheap gas.
+People went to the Shell gas station for several hours, buying up cheap gas.

 Jackson said Szczecina was given a notice of termination on Monday.